 Foie gras was being made as far back as 4,000 years ago in Egypt.
 After they hunted and eventually domesticated geese, they found that the birds developed large livers when they ingested the large amounts of food, which their bodies demanded for the rigours of their annual migrations.

 They developed a technique known as “gavage”, which they used to produce birds with a fattier, larger liver.
 This was initially performed by hand, before being adopted by the Greeks and later the Romans, who made foie gras itself into a delicacy and introduced it throughout the Mediterranean and the rest of the empire.

 The feeding practices are inherently cruel and cause significant distress, injury and pain to the birds.
-Force feeding leads to steatosis of the liver whereby fat accumulates in the liver to such an extent that the organ’s function and structure is severely compromised.
+Force-feeding leads to steatosis of the liver whereby fat accumulates in the liver to such an extent that the organ’s function and structure are severely compromised.

 In addition, the birds are often kept in either cages or small group pens where they cannot exhibit normal behaviours and for many the cages are so small they cannot turn around, stretch their wings or stand erect.
 As with many cage systems the slatted or mesh flooring can cause foot injuries and it is likely the birds are kept in near darkness for the majority of the time.